jason687/CyberSecurityProject/README.md

 ## Directions
 Simply download the repository, and either:
-- put an image into the repository and then running the makefile as such: makefile run $(ARG)="[INSERT_FILE_NAME_HERE]"
+- Put an image into the repository and then running the makefile as such: ```makefile run $(ARG)="[INSERT_FILE_NAME_HERE]"```
-- put the image file into the Stegjar folder and run the processing file normally.
+- Put the image file into the Stegjar folder and run the processing file normally.
 Don't draw on the original page, and you will be fine!

 ## Log
 12/15/21